Irish Network Against Racism (INAR): Policy Officer (Part-Time)

 - Experience or training in community development.

-- Ability to speak a number of languages.
+- Ability to speak a language other than English.

 - Experience of coalition or network mobilising and capacity-building.